Feature Tour

 GraphQL is a query language for APIs that lets clients request exactly the data they need — no more, no less.
 Instead of multiple REST endpoints, you define a schema and let clients query it.

-Responder includes built-in GraphQL support via Graphene.
-Set up a full GraphQL endpoint with a single method call:
+Then set up a full GraphQL endpoint with a single method call:

 import graphene